tsubasamoon13-ux/ExtraEventCommands/README.md

 ### 🎭 Temporary Actor Positioning

 Render temporary actors as UI overlays, guaranteed to appear on top of everything else.
+Needs to use addTemporaryActor and place actor off-screen first to prevent double drawing.
+Main usage is for temporaryActors with large frames to not worry about vegation or furniture rendering over the frame.

 **Commands:**